 Cut any floricanes that are finished flowering back to the ground immediately after harvest, especially if they show any signs of disease.

 Verticillium wilt, another fungal disease, may also threaten your harvest.
-But this one can actually kill the entire plant.
+And this one can actually kill the entire plant.

 For any fungal diseases, keeping the area free of plant debris is helpful.
 This includes leaves, pruned cuttings, and uprooted weeds.